jambolo/i-luv-suits/PRD.md

 This approach transforms a simple card game simulation into a comprehensive analytical tool that provides real value for understanding the mathematics behind casino games.
 The focus on configurability and detailed analysis makes it useful for both educational and professional purposes.

 ## Core purpose & success criteria
-- Mission: Simulate the I Luv Suits Poker game to compute expected returns for base bets and bonus bets across a configurable number of hands (default 1,000,000).
+- Mission: Simulate the I Luv Suits Poker game to compute expected returns for base bets and bonus bets across a configurable number of hands.
 - Success indicators:
   - Correct implementation of 7-card dealing, flush and straight-flush detection, and dealer qualification rules.
   - Ability to configure Flush Rush and Super Flush Rush payout tables and immediately observe impact on expected returns.